vimana-cloud/vimana/docs/internal-overview.md

 # Overview

-Actio is organized into isolated zones, each corresponding to a single Kubernetes cluster.
+Vimana is organized into isolated zones, each corresponding to a single Kubernetes cluster.
 For example, `aws/us-east-1-bos-1a`
 would run exclusively in AWS' `us-east-1-bos-1a` zone,